spywhere/Javatar/README.md

 Javatar snippets is a dynamic snippet which will change part of the file to correspond with package path and class name.
 By using macros, you can specify which part of the file you want to fill the data to.

-You can make your own snippet to use within Javatar by create a new file ends with `.javatar`
+You can make your own snippets to use within Javatar by create a new file ends with `.javatar`

 Snippet class tags (for more informations about snippet tags, see below) will be used as a type of classes which show in input panel when create a new file (`%type% Name:`), on error dialog (`%type% %name% already exists`) and in status bar when file was created (`%type% %name% is created within package %package%`).